Visas and immigration

 When applying for a Temporary Residence Visa, you must meet the following criteria:

-The following supporting documents are not required for the Visitor’s Visa but all other Temporary Residence Visas:
+The following supporting documents are required for all Temporary Residence Visas except the Visitor’s Visa:

 • Radiological and medical reports